 You’re joining your friend for lunch.
 She looks great.
 She’s shed the extra twenty pounds that she’s been carrying since college, and she’s dressed in a slinky black outfit that makes you a bit envious.
 When you question her about it, she tells you she’s been on the Atkins diet.
 She proceeds to recount how she ate a pile of bacon for breakfast, and some pork rinds for a midmorning snack, and you feel your eyes widen in shock when she orders a double cheeseburger off the menu.
 Is this really a smart diet?
+Maybe you should read the article Nutrition – the right balance of real foods.

 “Are you really going to eat that?”
 You stare in awe at the size of the two monster hamburger patties.
 She quickly peels the bread off her burger, discarding it on the side of her plate.